top of page

 Exercise is not bad.
 I am not saying don’t exercise your dog.

 I have also seen dogs who were very well exercised but also very entitled, anxious, unpredictable, disengaged, reactive, and aggressive.
 These dogs do not care about their humans once they are having fun.
 They pay no attention to their humans.
-Everything is more fun and interesting than their humans — and often, their humans see nothing wrong with that.
-They would keep rewarding their dogs’ disengagement by giving the dog lots of "fun exercises" as the dog totally ignores the human.
-The more exercises they give the dog, the more the dog is addicted to exercises and the more disengaged the dog becomes.
+Everything is more fun and interesting than their humans.

 Because such a dog sees no relevance in the human, the dog does not trust nor respect the human.
-The dog has no one to look up to so he/she would become defensive, anxious, processive, and aggressive when he/she is triggered, and no amount of exercise can solve that problem.
+The dog has no one to look up to so he/she would become defensive, anxious, processive, and aggressive once he/she is triggered.
 No matter how much exercise this dog has, the void for guidance is never fulfilled and the dog will remain unsatisfied and imbalanced.

 A lot of owners unfortunately don’t understand this concept.
 They don’t know that the priority should be placed on the connection the dog has with the human, not on the amount of exercises the dog gets.

-In our training, we seek to reset the balance in dogs who come to us lacking such balance.
-We do provide them with lots of play time, exercises, walks...but we also spend lots of time on the most important thing — to teach the dog how to make better decisions by viewing the human as the most interesting, important, and desirable person in the world.
+In our training, we seek to reset the balance in dogs.
+We do provide them with lots of play time, exercises, walks...but we use these activities to teach the most important thing — how to make better decisions by viewing the human as the most interesting, important, and desirable person in the world.

 It should not be the amount of exercise that makes the dog happy, it should be whom the dog is doing those exercises with and what the dog can learn through those exercises that really matter.